voyage11/MVC-MVVM/README.md

 - Add Name on Profile
 - Logout

 The backend API is implemented using Firebase Authentication and Cloud Firestore.
 I hope you learn something new from this project.
-For more details on the project implementation, you visit this blog post:
+For more details on the project implementation, you visit this blog post: [MVVM and RxSwift - iOS Apps Development](https://mobileoop.com/mvvm-and-rxswift-ios-apps-development)